On weighted Bergman spaces of a domain with Levi-flat boundary: Introduction

+In view of the theory of automorphic forms, our goal is nothing but to describe the space of $\Gamma$-invariant holomorphic functions $\mathcal{O}(\D \times \D)^\Gamma$ on the bidisk $\D \times \D$.
+Although this would also be a natural question, automorphic forms on the bidisk with respect to actions by Fuchsian groups have not been well studied in the literature.

-We may regard $\Omega$ as a locally-trivial holomorphic $\D$-bundle over $\Sigma$ by its first projection $\pi|\Omega\colon \Omega \to \Sigma$.
-Then, $\Omega$ is naturally realized as a relatively compact domain in a holomorphic $\C\PP^1$-bundle over $\Sigma$ denoted by $X := \D \times \C\PP^1/\Gamma$ where $\Gamma$ acts on $\D \times \C\PP^1$ diagonally again.
-The boundary of $\Omega$ in this realization is known to be real-analytic Levi-flat, whose Levi foliation agrees with weakly stable foliation of the geodesic flow on the hyperbolic surface $\Sigma$, and regarded as a standard example of Levi-flat real hypersurface with positive normal bundle (Brunella \cite{brunella2010}), whereas not much examples are known about.
+The complex manifold $\Omega$ is also a natural object in the study of holomorphic functions of several complex variables.
+We may regard $\Omega$ as a locally-trivial holomorphic $\D$-bundle over $\Sigma$ by its first projection $\pi|\Omega\colon \Omega \to \Sigma$, and embed $\Omega$ as a relatively compact domain in a holomorphic $\C\PP^1$-bundle over $\Sigma$ denoted by $X := \D \times \C\PP^1/\Gamma$ where $\Gamma$ acts on $\D \times \C\PP^1$ diagonally again.
+Then, we can see that the boundary $\bd\Omega$ of $\Omega$ in $X$, which is a real-analytic closed real hypersurface, has a special property, possessing a foliation by Riemann surfaces.
+Such a three-dimensional real hypersurface is called a {Levi-flat hypersurface}, and of great interest in connection with the Levi problem on complex manifolds and the problem on exceptional minimal sets of holomorphic foliations.
+This $\bd\Omega$, which is diffeomorphic to the unit tangent bundle of $\Sigma$ and whose foliation agrees with the weakly stable foliation of the geodesic flow on $\Sigma$, is known as a model example of Levi-flat hypersurface (see, for instance, \cite{brunella2010,diederich-ohsawa1985, ohsawa-book, ohsawa-kias}).

-The holomorphic convexity of $\Omega$ was first studied by Diederich and Ohsawa \cite{diederich-ohsawa1985}.
-They showed that $\Omega$ is 1-convex and its maximal compact analytic set $D$ is the quotient of the diagonal set $\Delta \subset \D \times \D$, which is isomorphic to $\Sigma$, by observing that
+If we apply a general theory on holomorphic functions of several complex variables, we can easily confirm the existence of non-constant holomorphic functions on $\Omega$.
+Diederich and Ohsawa \cite{diederich-ohsawa1985} showed that $\Omega$ is 1-convex by observing that

+is a plurisubharmonic exhaustion on $\Omega$ which is strictly plurisubharmonic on $\Omega \setminus D$, where $D$ is the quotient of the diagonal set $\Delta \subset \D \times \D$ by $\Gamma$.
+From the solution to the Levi problem by Grauert \cite{grauert}, the existence of such an exhaustion function implies holomorphically convexity of $\Omega$, and moreover that any distinct points in $\Omega \setminus D$ are separated by holomorphic functions on $\Omega$.
+Hence, $\Omega$ carries a plenty of holomorphic functions, in particular, those having singularities at points in the boundary $\bd\Omega$.